-The Hummer development project lies in the three outer continental shelf lease blocks Main Pass 270/273/274 of the Gulf of Mexico, approximately 80km south-east of the Mississippi river delta.
-Discovered in 2015, the gas and condensate field lies in a water depth of 215ft (65m).
+The Hummer development project lies in the three outer continental shelf lease blocks Main Pass 270 / 273 / 274 of the Gulf of Mexico, approximately 80km south-east of the Mississippi river delta.

-First production from the field is expected in the second quarter of 2017.
+First production from the field was achieved in November 2017.

 Hummer field geology and reserves

 The Hummer field reservoir is an up-thrown fault closure containing Big Hum and Cris I sand sections of the Middle Miocene age.

 The field is estimated to contain gross mean reserves of 59 billion cubic feet of gas and 1.2 million barrels of condensate.

 Its upside reserve potential is estimated to be 183 billion cubic feet of gas and 3.7 million barrels of condensate.